edarchimbaud/vnpy/docs/introduction.md

 **vnpy.event**, a simple and easy-to-use event-driven engine that serves as the core of an event-driven trading program.

-**vnpy.chart**, Python high-performance K-line charts, support for large-data-volume chart display and real-time data update function.
+**vnpy.chart**, Python high-performance bar charts, support for large-data-volume chart display and real-time data update function.

 **vnpy.trader.database**, integrates several database management side modules to support database read/write performance and future new database extensions.